 In 2015, the homeowners association contacted a group of backlot owners that had executed applications and requested that certain docks be removed, added, adjusted, and realigned.
 The owners refused and filed a lawsuit arguing that they had a permanent easement and could continue to install the docks as they had historically done.
 The homeowners association argued that the owners only had a license to install the docks, as opposed to a permanent easement, and that the deed restrictions and riparian rights permitted the LDLA to revoke prior dock approvals.

-Looking at Whether HOA Have Riparian Right and If They Could Revoke a License to Install Docks
+Did the HOA Have Riparian Rights and Could It Revoke a License to Install Docks

 In overruling the majority opinion of the Michigan Court of Appeals, the Michigan Supreme Court adopted the analysis of the dissenting opinion and held that the homeowners association’s architectural control approvals amounted to a revokable license instead of a permanent easement.
 Specifically, the Michigan Supreme Court stated as follows: